ak-if007/Error-Calculation/README.md

   <img src="assets/Segment3.jpg" width="300" style="margin-right: 10px;" />
   <img src="assets/Segment4.jpg" width="300" />
 </p>
-Upon extracting points in the manner described above, four csv files are generated which are sequentially named such as __Hf1.csv, Hf2.csv__ etc. It is to be noted that, for the script to work properly the csv files should be ordered and must end with the appropiate digit.
-Again, the simulated data is expected in **Simulated.mat** file which will include **V**,**I** and  **t** variables.
+Upon extracting points in the manner described above, four csv files are generated which are sequentially named such as <strong>Hf1.csv, Hf2.csv</strong> etc. It is to be noted that, for the script to work properly the csv files should be ordered and must end with the appropiate digit.
+Again, the simulated data is expected in <strong>Simulated.mat</strong>strong> file which will include <strong>V</strong>strong>,<strong>I</strong> and  <strong>t</strong>strong> variables.

 Once, all the necessary files are uploaded run the entire notebook and the error will be displayed.